lottekoblens/functionalprogramming/README.md

 In the first week I used the data we got after we filled in a survey.

-In the second week we had to use the data we got with an API.
+In the second week we had to use the data we got from an API.
 I picked the Last.fm API.
 I collected the data of the Netherlands which contained the most popular tracks in Last.fm of last week.

 ## :pencil: Wishlist